amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Deploy the secondary Coherence cluster

-We will deploy the second Coherence cluster in the Frankfurt OKE cluster.
+We will deploy the second Coherence cluster in the Phoenix OKE cluster.
 The manifest at *~/coherence-demo/secondary-cluster-chart/templates/secondary-cluster.yaml*  defines the storage Coherence cluster, the application cluster and the services that allow them to federate with the first cluster.

 **Ensure that the environment variables are still valid, if cloud shell times out they will be lost.** The following command should return **two** IP addresses: